Spatial disaggregation of time series: Simulation

 Due to the high number of parameter combinations ($6\cdot 12\cdot 7\cdot 7\cdot 7\cdot 3=74088$) we grouped the results in $3$ categories depending on the value of $\frac{\beta_1}{\sigma^2}$ as by the signal-to-noise ratio.
 Lower values indicate weaker covariate effects relative to the residual variance.
 The specific choice of values was made to balance the number of results per category (see Table~\ref{tab:category_values}).

-Figure \ref{fig:ntRMSE} shows that the behavior of the mediated RMSE and the quartiles is similar regardless of the size of the spatial grid according to the quotient between $\frac{\beta}{\sigma^2}$.
+Figure \ref{fig:ntRMSE} shows that the behavior of the median RRMSE and the quartiles is similar regardless of the size of the spatial grid according to the quotient between $\frac{\beta_1}{\sigma^2}$.
 It is clear that the higher this value, the better the reconstruction of the time series.
-It is also shown that as $T$ grows, there is a slight decrease in the RMSE of the disaggregation, although it is a smooth logarithmic trend.
+It is also shown that as $T$ grows, there is a slight decrease in the RRMSE of the disaggregation, although it is a smooth logarithmic trend.

-Figure \ref{fig:ntRMSE} shows that the behavior of the median RMSE and the quartiles is similar regardless of the spatial grid size based on the ratio between $\frac{\beta}{\sigma^2}$.
-It is placed on a logarithmic scale to avoid very small numbers.
-It is evident that the higher this value, the better the reconstruction of the time series.
-It also shows that, as $T$ increases, a slight decrease in the RMSE of the disaggregation is observed, although it is a smooth logarithmic trend.

 The small values show that the disaggregation yields very low metric results.
-Table \ref{tab:metrics} shows the summary metrics for each of the ratio levels between $\frac{\beta}{\sigma^2}$.
+Table \ref{tab:metrics} shows the summary metrics for each of the ratio levels between $\frac{\beta_1}{\sigma^2}$.
 Since the RMSE is a non-relative measure, it increases as the ratio increases.
 This is explained because as the ratio increases, the variable $Y_{it}$ in the simulation takes on larger values.
 Therefore, by relativizing this RMSE, the RRMSE and the $\log RRMSE$ are shown to illustrate the difference between the models.
 This is much smaller as the ratio increases, as seen in Figure~\ref{fig:ntRMSE}.
 The MAPE is also shown, where the reduction is even more significant, with values less than 1\% for the High and Very High values.
 The $R^2$ is also shown, which obtains very good values for High and Very High.
 It presents medium-high $R^2$ values when the ratio is Medium, and negative values close to zero when the ratio is Low.
-This is explained because, when the variables $\pmb{Z}$ are not informative in the proposed model, the disaggregation is similar to performing a disaggregation with the mean, that is, a proxy for naivety.
+This is explained because, when the variables $\pmb{Z}$ are not informative in the proposed model, the disaggregation is similar to performing a disaggregation with the mean, that is, a proxy for naivety (See $\hat{\mathbf{Y}}^{1}$ estimator in Section \ref{secYnaive}).

-The value of $\chi^2$ proposed in the equation \eqref{distChi} is also presented, which weights the goodness of fit for each spatial unit.
+The value of $\chi^2$ proposed on the Equation \eqref{distChi} weights the goodness of fit for each spatial unit.
 This is of particular interest because it allows us to assess whether the spatial units are well disaggregated.
 It is shown that the model disaggregates all variables very well for each spatial unit, even with large $n$ sizes.